 The earth travels around the sun every 365.242199 days, or what we call a “solar year.”
-The ancient Romans devised the Julian calendar that lasted 365.25 days, but the solar year is eleven minutes and fourteen seconds shorter.
-The slight difference added up over time.
+The ancient Romans devised the Julian calendar that lasted 365.25, but the solar year is eleven minutes and fourteen seconds shorter.
+This slight difference added up over time.

 Meanwhile in the rest of the solar system...

 Mercury has the shortest year and the longest day of the planets that revolve around the sun.
 Mercury spins on its axis every fifty-nine days, but the planet's trip around the sun is only eighty-eight days.
 On Mercury, a year lasts less than a day and a half.

 If you lived on Mercury, you would have at least one birthday every day, but the days would be very long.